mishabosin/TodoApp/README.md

  * [x] Required: Did you include support for editing todo items as described above?
  * [x] Required: Does your app persist todo items and retrieve them properly on app restart?
  * [x] Required: Did you successfully push your code to github?
 Can you see the code on github?
- * [ ] Required: Did you add a README which includes a GIF walkthrough of the app's functionality?
+ * [x] Required: Did you add a README which includes a GIF walkthrough of the app's functionality?
- * [ ] Required: Did you create an issue on the repo and include /cc @codepathreview @codepath in the issue body?
+ * [x] Suggested: Use a DialogFragment instead of new Activity for editing items
+ * [ ] Suggested: Persist the todo items into SQLite instead of a text file

 Notes:
-Added an "add task" feature that uses a FloatingActionButton Added an undo feature for create/edit using the Snackbar.
+* Added an "add task" feature that uses a FloatingActionButton
+* Added an undo feature for create/edit/remove using the Snackbar.
+* Figure out how R.string.<value> works.
+How to get a string out of the int value?

+TODO:
+* Got kind of messy using both "item" and "task" interchangeably - need to refactor all "items" into "tasks"
+* Implement SQL lite storage and use the settings widget to switch between storage options.

 Walkthrough of all user stories: